annacuomo/fastglmm-paper/tr.md

 ### Expectation Propagation

 EP is a deterministic method for approximating probability distributions in order to solve complicated integrals as the one define in Eq.
 (5).
-Here EP will replace a given likelihood p(y|z) from some exponential-family distribution by a non-normalized univariate Normal p.d.f
+Here EP will replace a given likelihood $p(y|z)$ from some exponential-family distribution by a non-normalized univariate Normal p.d.f
 $$
 p(y|z)_{\EP} = \tilde c \Normal{z}{\tilde \mu}{\tilde \sigma^2}
 $$